jackmaessen/newsarticles/README.md

 How to use?
 1. store all files in a directory
-2. open index.php, slider.php and admin.php.
+2. open **index.php, slider.php and admin.php**.
 Inbetween the head tags look for this line:
 ```
  <!-- font awesome kit -->
 <script src="https://kit.fontawesome.com/*your own kit goes here*.js" crossorigin="anonymous"></script>